immunefi-team/Bounty_Boosts/Alchemix/30992 - [SC - Insight] Inconsistent State Missing Event Emission in Fl....md

 # Inconsistent State: Missing Event Emission in FluxToken::nftClaim

-Submitted on Fri May 10 2024 02:29:50 GMT-0400 (Atlantic Standard Time) by @Wizard for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 10th 2024 at 08:29:50 UTC by @Wizard for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30992